open-voice-interoperability/website/site/content/join/_index.md

         Members will enjoy first access to the Open Voice standards development and use case research by leading academic institutions and consultancies.
-  heading: Why Join The Open Voice Network?
+  heading: Why Join The Open Voice Network
   description: >-
+    Opportunities to get involved within OVN Committees and Communities are open to those willing to give of their time, network, industry knowledge, and resources through collaboration, advocacy, and development of standards.
+    Corporations and enterprises are invited to join OVN as Members through a financial sponsorship, as well as through representation on a leadership level.
+main:
+  heading: Why Become a Member of OVN?
+  description: >-
     OVN will sponsor research that will explore, develop and assert standards and technologies of open voice.
 Members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
-main:
-  heading: Value in Membership
-  description: >-
-    Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
 Members will be invited to participate in industry symposia on research and best practices in AI-voice commerce.
   image1:
     alt: Open Voice
     image: >-